poppy-project/poppy-humanoid/README.md

 #### Install a Poppy board
 Poppy Humanoid is made to work with an Odroid U3 or an Odroid XU4.
 We provide our own [system image](https://github.com/poppy-project/poppy-humanoid/releases) (based on Ubuntu 14.04) that can be directly copied to the SD-card or MMC.
 You can refer to the [documentation](http://docs.poppy-project.org/en/installation/burn-an-image-file.html) for more details.
 Note that if you buy it as a kit from one of the reseller you will also get a pre-installed SD-card.

+### Install the software tools locally
+If you want to install the software tools locally and not use the embedded board to control the Robot or if you are working with the simulator, you will have to install Python.
+We strongly recommand using a pre-packaged distribution as [Anaconda](http://continuum.io/downloads) and install the [poppy-humanoid](https://github.com/poppy-project/poppy-humanoid/tree/master/software) package (the easiest way is via pip).

 You can also use our setup script directly on a Odroid based on Ubuntu or Debian. **Be aware tough that it takes some time and some good knowledge of Linux** This script is used to setup the Odroid to match our needs (custom Python, setup the web interface, a Poppy user...).
 ```